soup-bowl/soup-bowl.github.io/index.md

 ## [MySQL Backup Manager](https://github.com/soup-bowl/MySQL-Backup-Manager)
 A simple GUI tool for Windows that can schedule regular backups of a MySQL database.

+# Footnotes

-_(Company-related or contract applications are not stored on GitHub)_.
+_Company related or contract applications are not stored on GitHub_.

 [Chromeboard]:https://soup-bowl.github.io/Chromeboard/
 [Nutab]:https://soup-bowl.github.io/nutab/